LoganGrant1999/startup/notes.md

 - Regular expression support is built into JS.
 You use a regular expression to find text in a string so that you can replace it, or simply to know that it exists.

-- You can create a regular expression using the class constructor or a regular literal
+- You can create a regular expression using the class constructor or a regular literal.
+Below, the regular expression allows for the character a and then 0 or more occurances of b. i is a flag that states it's not case sensitive.

 ```
 const objRegex = new RegExp('ab*', 'i');
 const literalRegex = /ab*/i;
 ```

 - This string class has several functions that accept regular expressions.
 These include math, replace, search, and split.
-FOr a quick test to see if there is a match, you can use the regular expression object's test function:
+FOr a quick test to see if there is a match, you can use the regular expression object's test function.
+In this one, it looks for the exact string dog, cat or bird. g is a flag that says to find all, i says its case sensitive, m is a multiline flag:

 ```
 const petRegex = /(dog)|(cat)|(bird)/gim;